dnkato/MvcMusicStore-Tutorial/README.md

 1. In Part 9, the ASP.NET Identity login uses email, not name. so the correct statement is `MigrateShoppingCart(model.Email);`

-1. Eventually incorporated tutorial site.css and layout.
+1. Eventually had to incorporated tutorial site.css and the tutorial navbar design to get everything to look right.

 1. After getting everything running like the tutorial, there were a couple of small things that I fixed (such as a broken link).
 I also added the register/login options back to the navbar, because there was no way to logout.
+Also, made the "Admin" link only visible to Administrators.